 Spartanburg Methodist College desires to make its programs and facilities accessible to all students, employees, spectators, participants, and visitors.
-In compliance with the Americans with Disabilities Act Amendments Act of 2009 (ADAAA) and Section 504 of the Rehabilitation Act of 1973, Spartanburg Methodist College will not discriminate against any person on the basis of a disability.
+In compliance with the Americans with Disabilities Act Amendments Act of 2009 (ADAAA) and Section 504 of the Rehabilitation Act of 1973, Spartanburg Methodist College will not discriminate against any person based on a disability.
 Furthermore, Spartanburg Methodist College is committed to providing equal access to college programs and facilities to all qualified students regardless of disability.

-In providing equal access for students, the college will not discriminate in admissions on the basis of a disability.
+In providing equal access for students, the college will not discriminate in admissions based on a disability.
 The college will provide reasonable and appropriate accommodations to enrolled students with disabilities to ensure equal access to the academic programs and to college-administered activities.